-The Legend of Zelda is an action-adventure role-playing game for the Nintendo Entertainment System.
+The Legend of Zelda is an action-adventure game for the Nintendo Entertainment System.
 Designed by Shigeru Miyamoto and Takashi Tezuka, The Legend of Zelda was released in August 1987 in North America.
 The game was developed by Nintendo EAD and published by Nintendo, and was highly influential to the console action-adventure genre.

 The game is the first in the Legend of Zelda franchise, starring a young boy named Link on his quest to rescue Princess Zelda from the evil wizard Ganon.
 In this game, Link must collect the pieces of the Triforce of Wisdom to reforge it and defeat Ganon.

 The Legend of Zelda was both a critical and commercial success.
 It was renowned for its innovative gameplay, non-linearity, and ability to save games via its battery powered RAM.

 Unlike the other worldwide releases, the original Japanese Famicom Disk System version of The Legend of Zelda took advantage of a notable piece of hardware which was absent in the Nintendo Entertainment System in Europe and North America: a microphone built into the controller.
 If a microphone was included in the controller wired to the first slot, players could yell into it to defeat Pols Voices in the game.

 Although the feature itself is still included in the coding in European and North American versions of the game, the lack of a microphone for those controllers prevented players in those regions from accessing that aspect of the gameplay directly.

 The Legend of Zelda takes place in the land of Hyrule.
 The evil sorcerer, Ganon, had ravaged the land with his armies in searching for and acquiring the Triforce of Power.
 In order to keep Ganon from also gaining the Triforce of Wisdom, Princess Zelda divided it into eight pieces and scattered them in hidden dungeons throughout Hyrule.